Outdoor dining

-Outdoor dining, also known as al fresco dining or dining alfresco, is eating outside.
+Outdoor dining, also known as al fresco dining or dining al fresco, is the act of eating a meal outside.

 In temperate climates, al fresco dining is especially popular in the summer months when temperatures and weather are most favorable.
 It is a style of dining that is casual and often party-like in its atmosphere.

 In order to promote and accommodate the pedestrian activity and vibrancy associated with al fresco dining, some communities have passed ordinances permitting it at restaurants, including the service of food and alcoholic beverages to customers at pavement tables, until late at night.

 Etymology

 The phrase al fresco composed of two words, is borrowed from Italian for "in the cool/fresh [air]".
 It is not in current use in Italian to refer to dining outside.
 Instead, Italians use the phrases fuori ("outside", "outdoor") or all'aperto ("in the open [air]").
 In Italian, the expression al fresco usually refers to spending time in jail.